rm511130/Physna_Training/README.md

 <details>
   <summary>Answer #1</summary>
-   -- Because the MTL_PZ2.mtl and the OBJ_PZ2.obj files work together to define a 3D model.
+   -- Because the MTL_PZ2.mtl and OBJ_PZ2.obj files work together to define a 3D model.
 All the other files are self-contained.

 </details>